OG-Open-Source/.github/README.md

 ## Introduction

-OGOS - OGATA Open Source is committed to developing and sharing innovative open-source software.
+OG-Open-Source is committed to developing and sharing innovative open-source software.
 Our mission is to build and sustain high-quality, community-driven projects that empower developers and users worldwide.

 <!-- You can add more sections here -->